 - Economics (Asia Program)—Mandarin Chinese reading skills a huge plus.
 Strong background in economics essential.

-- Russian and Eurasian Studies—Excellent Russian reading skills required.
+- Russia and Eurasia Studies—Excellent Russian reading skills required.